Killer Swing Plane Drill

 Work on feeling like the club stays in Box 2 throughout the entire backswing, and that will help you stop getting stuck going back.

-Make sure the club stays out in front of you, and that it's parallel to the shaft on the ground when you finish the takeaway.
-Then just keep going up from there and it will feel like it stays out in Box 2.
+Make sure the club stays out in front of you, and that it is parallel to the shaft on the ground when you finish the takeaway.
+Then keep going up from there and it will feel like it stays in Box 2.

-We use this method all the time in our private lessons.
-It's a very effective visual and will help you with your takeaway.
+We use this method constantly in our private lessons.
+It is an extremely effective visual and will help tremendously with your takeaway.
+For real-time coaching on your swing plane, try a free AI golf lesson.